mariorod98/ObsidianVault/🌱 Seedbox/iOS Project.md

 2. Select the element and drag to the position in the code where you want to create the variable
 3. Give a name to the variable.
 It must be follow the syntax: nameType.

+## Swift

+The exclamation symbol `!` specifies that a variable must exists always `weak var helloLabel: UILabel!`
 ## References

 ---